rdegges/rdegges-blog/articles/2010/transparent-telephony-part-3-making-and-receiving-calls-using-voip.md

 The context specified in our SIP extension plays an important role in routing outbound calls.
 It says (in human English):

-> When any extension who's ‘context' key is equal to ‘outgoing' dials a number,
+> When any extension who's 'context' key is equal to 'outgoing' dials a number,
 > send the number that was dialed to the `[outgoing]` context to be processed.
 > Let the `[outgoing]` context determine what to do at this point.